introlatin/introlatin.github.io/docs/04-textbook/01-substantives/noun-endings.md

 The second principal part also gives us that noun's **stem** -- we take off that ending (**-ae**, **-ī**, or **-is**), and we use what is left of the noun to attach appropriate endings for the noun's case and number.

 The endings that can be applied to reflect different cases and numbers in nouns are as follows.
-We'll discuss the specific uses of each case later on; for now, this is simply about rote morphology and learning how each of the case-number combinations can appear in the 1st through 3rd declensions.
+We'll discuss the specific uses of each case in the next units; for now, this is simply about rote morphology and learning how each of the case-number combinations can appear in the 1st through 3rd declensions.

 **These endings must be memorized.** Having them in your head rather than needing to look them up every time you need to check the case and number of a noun will save you a lot of time and stress in the long run.